 These types of investigations are not only associated with professional rod builders.
 In October 2004, Street Rodder Magazine reported that investigators visited a rod run in Costa Mesa, Calif., looking closely for “suspicious” rods, which investigators stated meant any rods made out of fiberglass!

-Registering Your Hot Rod
+Registering a Custom Car or Hot Rod

 Once your rod is complete, it’s time to visit your local DMV to get it registered.
 Depending on your state, this process can be a slam dunk or quite complicated.
 Because there are no federal standards for registering hot rods, it’s up to each state to determine what the process should be.
 Some states view rods as antiques or classics, some register them as kit cars or modifieds, while other states have a special class just for hot rods.